 PUBLIC SERVICE ANNOUNCEMENT Are you looking to spend your new year's motivation on something cool?
 Well then make it the year of working on Veloren!
 We have many beginner issues available right now to get you started.
 Ask anything you like in #learning, the team will be happy to help!

 Happy new year!
 We've seen a great push this week on lots of fronts.
-Auth is reaching stability, and lots is being added to Veloren both in assets and fundamental systems.
+Authentication is reaching stability, and lots is being added to Veloren both in assets and fundamental systems.
 We also hear from @Silentium about principles of writing design proposals.

 - AngelOnFira, TWiV Editor

 @Acrimon is working on hardening authentication.
-Security audits are in progress, as well as lots of client integration and testing. @Slipped has been hard at work getting lots of new creatures into the game, including boars, sheep, foxes, and sabre tooths. @imbris, @Timo, and @Pfau started working on scrolling combat text.
+Security audits are in progress, as well as lots of client integration and testing. @Slipped has been hard at work getting lots of new creatures into the game, including boars, sheep, foxes, and sabre teeth. @imbris, @Timo, and @Pfau started working on scrolling combat text.
 It's almost done!
 There is also a new death screen as well, which has more information about respawning.

-@Timo has started a Gitlab board that will track progress on design systems that are needed before the release of Veloren alpha.
+@Timo has started a GitLab board that will track progress on design systems that are needed before the release of Veloren alpha.
 You can see a more detailed document of the combat design overview here. @Silentium hosted another great design meeting that focused on weapon types.
 You can see that document here

 How to Effectively Write a Proposal for the Game Design Team by @Silentium